abhinavkumar17/arch-drift-detection/README.md

 ### Option Two, AWS Fargate
 AWS Fargate runs full containers with no runtime limits, so it can clone repositories and perform heavy work.
 It is powerful and flexible.
 The trade-offs are a heavier setup, and it does not scale to zero, meaning it costs money even when idle.
 It also requires more AWS configuration and a billing setup.

+## Recommendation
+Receiving and detecting pull request events, Cloudflare Workers is the recommended choice.
+The task is lightweight, event-driven, and short-lived, which matches exactly what Workers is built for.
+It requires no billing setup, scales to zero, and can be deployed quickly on a free account.

+Looking ahead, the heavier steps, cloning the repository and analyzing the diff, exceed what Cloudflare Workers can handle in process.
+Rather than forcing everything onto one platform, the proposed architecture splits the work.
+The Cloudflare Worker receives the webhook and places a job on a queue.
+A separate container, such as AWS Fargate triggered by that queue, performs the heavy cloning and analysis later.
+This keeps the fast path cheap and simple, while reserving heavier infrastructure only for when it is actually needed.